What is Hydroxychloroquine (Plaquenil)?

 There is no compensation for being a part of the WHIP COVID-19 Study and there is no charge to participate in the trial.

-How long will my participation be the WHIP COVID-19 Study?
+How long will my participation be in the WHIP COVID-19 Study?

 What if I am pregnant and/or breast feeding?

-While Hydroxychloroquine has been deemed safe by the FDA to prescribe to pregnant and/or breast-feeding women, we are currently NOT enrolling pregnant or breast-feeding women in the study at this time.
+Hydroxychloroquine has been deemed safe by the FDA to prescribe to pregnant and/or breast-feeding women; therefore all pregnant and breast-feeding women are eligible to enroll in the trial.

 What dose of Hydroxychloroquine are you using?